Monteverde: Education

 The area has several public grade and middle schools.
 These include the Escuela Santa Elena, the Escuela Cerro Plano, and two schools in San Luis.
 The Colegio San Rafael and Colegio Técnico Professional (also known as the Colegio Santa Elena) are responsible for the majority of secondary education in the area.

 Private education is fairly robust in the Monteverde region.
 In 1951, the Quakers constructed a Quaker Meeting house, which served as classrooms and a general store.
 This became known as Monteverde Friends School (MFS) and today offers bilingual education to Pre-K through 12th grade to roughly 120 students.

-A larger, non-Quaker bilingual (English/Spanish) institution, the Cloud Forest School, founded in 1991, now enrolls roughly 200 students from Pre-K through 11th grade, over 90% of whom are Costa Ricans.
-The CFS is accredited by the government of Costa Rica and over 50% of its graduates pursue higher education.
+The Cloud Forest School (CFS), or Centro de Educación Creativa, founded in 1991, is a bilingual, secular, environmentally-focused private school that enrolls local and international students from Pre-K through 6th grade.
+The school sits on 106 acres of cloud forest.
+Over 80% of students are Costa Ricans, the majority of whom receive scholarship funding.
+The CFS is accredited by the government of Costa Rica.

 The small private Adventist school, the Escuela Adventista, is also bilingual.

 While there is only one institution of higher education in Monteverde, the Distance State University (UNED), the region is home to a considerable number of local and foreign undergraduate and graduate programs.
 These include the Monteverde Institute, EAP, CIEE, and the University of Georgia (see below).
 Most residents of Monteverde pursue higher education in the Central Valley at institutions such as the University of Costa Rica.

 Monteverde is also home to a substantial number of foreign-born scientists.
 A long-term resident of the town is the former lead guitarist of British new wave band Japan, Robert Dean, working as a professional ornithology writer.